Quantifying Spacetime Integration across a Partition with Synergy: Conclusion

 \begin{enumerate} \item If we prefer to keep IIT4 as unchanged as possible, the best choice is $\phi_s^{S1}$ and normalize by eq.~\eqref{eq:mipboundid} when finding the MIP.
 Upsides: closest to the stated intuition of ``conjunction across time of spatial integrations''; minimally disruptive to IIT4.
 Downsides: Like $\phi_s^{2023}$, merely upperbounds the true conjunction.

 \item If we prefer to adopt a measure needing as little additional mathematical research as possible, the best options are $\phi_s^{S1}$ and $\phi_s^{S3}$ limiting $\theta$ to bipartitions and tripartitions---this is very much solved.
 Upsides: Immediately have out-of-the-box practical measures.
 Downsides: If we're committed to the current practice in MIP normalization, we'll inevitably want to robustly estimate eq.~\eqref{eq:pcup} for arbitrary $n$.
 In the mean time, we could upperbound any of the four measures by leveraging that a union over terms is always greater than or equal to a maximum over those same terms.
-So we can bound any $\mathcal{S}_{ID}$-based measure by replacing the $p_\cup$ distribution in eq.~\eqref{eq:SID} with a maximum $x_i \in \{x_1, \ldots, x_n\}$.
+So we can bound any $\mathcal{S}_{ID}$-based measure by replacing the $p_\cup$ distribution in eq.~\eqref{eq:SID} with a max $x_i \in \{x_1, \ldots, x_n\}$.

-\item If we prefer a time-symmetric measure closest to early intuitions of $\phi$ being ``more than its independent disjoint parts'' \cite{iit2}, $\phi_s^{S3}$ is a reasonable choice.
+\item If we prefer a time-symmetric measure closest to early intuitions of $\phi$ being irreducibility beyond ``independent disjoint parts'' \cite{iit2}, the choice is $\phi_s^{S3}$ as it is directly about irreducibility to spatially disjoint parts over time.
 Upsides: not spacetime-interchangeable; moderate; as a synergy of $k$ terms is faster to compute; handles past and future more elegantly than a minimum between past and future.
 Downsides: Changes the precise notion of integration.

 \item If we prefer full spacetime interchangeability, the choices are $\phi_s^{S2}$ (loose) and $\phi_s^{S4}$ (strict).
 Upsides: spacetime-interchangeable.
 Downsides: Although $\phi_s^{S2} \lessgtr \phi_s^{2023}$, $\phi_s^{S2}$ might be felt too loose for IIT.
-Although befitting the principal of asking how much a system is ``unitary'', $\phi_s^{S4}$ might be felt too strict for IIT.
+Although befitting the principle of asking how much a system is ``unitary'', $\phi_s^{S4}$ might be felt too strict for IIT.
+Either would requires mathematical research to compute eq.~\eqref{eq:pcup} for at least $n = 4$.

 \item If we insist that deterministic systems have zero integration, the choice is $\phi_s^{S4}$.
 Upsides: spacetime-interchangeable as well as captures in a strong sense how much the sources are ``unitary.''
-Downsides: requires research to efficiently solve the minimization in eq.~\eqref{eq:pcup} for $n > 3$.
+Downsides: requires mathematical research to compute eq.~\eqref{eq:pcup} for at least $n = 4$..

 \end{enumerate}